mschnur/FastOctomap/README.md

 # Note: This repository was a class project.
-We never really got it working, so beware.
+We never reached the level of performance we were hoping for, so beware.

 # FastOctomap